Study Analyzes Relationship Between Conflict Management and Emotional Intelligence

 • Greater emotional intelligence within employees can lead to more constructive conflict management.

-The authors pointed out the necessity for both updated inventory of employees’ emotional intelligence ability and emotional intelligence training programs to help develop this skill.
+The authors pointed out the necessity for both updated inventory of employees’ emotional intelligence ability and emotional intelligence conflict training programs to help develop this skill.

 Final Takeaways